EliahKagan/weighted-intervals/ALGORITHM.md

 But I&rsquo;ve come to think there are two disadvantages to the implementation approach I chose:

-- This is more code than if I had interleaved the parts would likely be (even compared to structuring it around Kahn&rsquo;s algorithm rather than recursive DFS).
+- This is more code than interleaving the parts would likely be (even if I structured it around Kahn&rsquo;s algorithm rather than recursive DFS).
 That makes it hard to figure out how complicated this algorithm really is, compared to other algorithms (such as Kleinberg & Tardos&rsquo;s faster dynamic programming algorithm).
 - It seems to me that the relationship between this algorithm and that of Kleinberg & Tardos would be better elucidated by interleaving the steps.